hsilvaga/GaussianExperiments/README.md

 # Gaussian Splatting Experiments
-The goal with these experiments is to create high-quality 3D videos with few cameras.
+The goal of these experiments is to create high-quality 3D videos with few cameras.
 ## Static Gaussian Experiments

 ### Vanilla 3D-Gaussian-Splatting (3DGS)